10 Worst Tire Brands to Avoid at all Cost in 2023

 They produce one of the cheapest tires that only perform well at the normal speed of 50 mph on a dry road.

-They lose the traction between the tire and the road if you go above 60 mph.
+They lose the traction between the tire and the road if you exceed 60 mph.

 The lifespan is also short due to early rubber aging of tires, which is around 20,000 miles.